Simple Will

 • marriage or divorce;

-• the birth of a child;
+• the birth of a child or grandchild;

 • buying or selling property;

-• starting or ending a business;
+• starting or selling a business; or

-• changing superannuation or insurance arrangements.
+• changes to superannuation or insurance arrangements.

-If you die without a valid will, your estate is distributed under intestacy laws in the Succession Act 2006 (NSW).
-This means the law decides who inherits your assets – not you.
+If you die without a valid will, your estate will be distributed under the intestacy provisions of the Succession Act 2006 (NSW).

-Why Should You Have a Simple Will?
+Why Prepare A Simple Will?

 Clarity